Yallourn: Documentaries

-In 1974 the SEC made a living history documentary about Yallourn, Born to Die.
+In 1974 the SECV made a living history documentary about Yallourn, Born to Die.
 In June 2008, the ABC Radio program Hindsight presented a two-hour radio documentary about the history of Yallourn, The Model Town and the Machine: A History of Yallourn.

-In Music
+In music

 The Weddings, Parties, Anything song Industrial town is about Yallourn.
-The band's frontman Mick Thomas was born in Yallourn and lived there as a child, where his father worked for the SEC.
+The band's frontman Mick Thomas was born in Yallourn and lived there as a child, where his father worked for the SECV.